mrmop/IGX/readme.md

 FBInstant.options.apiKey = "Your games Xtralife key";
 FBInstant.options.apiSecret = "Your games Xtralife secret";
 FBInstant.options.devMode = "sandbox";
-new GameService("xtralife");	// Use Xtralife back-end
+FBInstant.createDefaultServices();	// Use Xtralife back-end by default
 ```

-The IGX SDK is designed so that back-ends can be swapped, so if you are not happy with a specific API then you can replace it.
-If you do not want to take advantage of any of the features then pass "none" in place of "xtralife".
+The IGX SDK is designed so that different parts of the back-end can be replaced, so if you are not happy with a specific API then you can replace it.

 The IGX SDK consists of the following files:
 <ul>